Sharwesh05/linux-omen-module/README.md

 Note

 BIOS protection is 120 seconds — so OmenHsa must be called every 120 seconds to maintain fan settings.
-A timer function has been added for this; you can check how it works in the scripts
+A timer function has been added for this; you can check how it works in the scripts.

 Max fan set works for 120 seconds.
 This can be done using the application called fan_max using the following command: